jamadden/zpt-docs/docs/tales.rst

 Security Restrictions
 ~~~~~~~~~~~~~~~~~~~~~

+.. admonition:: Zope Implementation Note

+   This entire section applies to the Zope framework.
+   :mod:`zope.pagetemplate` also provides optional security
+   restrictions.

 Python expressions are subject to the same security restrictions as
 Python-based scripts.
 These restrictions include:

 access limits
   Python expressions are subject to Zope permission and role security